NYU-robot-learning/anysense-streaming/README.md

 ## Sample applications
 There is a Python (`demo-main.py`) and C++ (`src/DemoMain.cpp`) sample project that demonstrates how to use the library to receive and display RGBD stream.

-Before running the sample applications, connect your iOS device to your computer and open the Record3D iOS app.
+Before running the sample applications, connect your iOS device to your computer and open the AnySense iOS app.
 Go to the Settings tab and enable "USB Streaming mode".

 ### Python
 After installing the modified `record3d` library via the instructions above, run `python demo-main.py` and press the record button to start streaming RGBD data.